How To Grow Herbs On Your Balcony

 When we started our balcony herb garden, we grew mint, basil, parsley, thyme and rosemary as these were the herbs we used the most for our cooking.

-Below is a list of our top herbs that can be grown on any balcony.
+Below is a list of our top balcony garden herbs that can get you started.

 Basil